Reference number: SB/PH/2020

 Primary supervisor: Sarah Bugby

-This is an interdisciplinary project in medical physics.
-The successful applicant will have the opportunity to;
+This is an interdisciplinary project, the successful applicant will have the opportunity to:

-• Work with clinical and academic collaborators across the UK
+• Collaborate with clinical and academic partners across the UK

-• Develop skills in simulation, experimental techniques (including working with ionising radiation), and medical imaging
+• Develop skills in machine vision, experimental techniques (including working with ionising radiation), and medical imaging

 • Contribute to the development of a new medical device to improve surgical outcomes

 Loughborough University is a top-ten rated university in England for research intensity (REF2014).
 In choosing Loughborough for your research, you’ll work alongside academics who are leaders in their field.
 You will benefit from comprehensive support and guidance from our Doctoral College, including tailored careers advice, to help you succeed in your research and future career.